-- First, if a significant change is known prior to the submission of the biweekly payroll cycle, the department administrator updates and resubmits to Payroll Services the EPAF or the ESCF form.
+- If a significant change is known prior to the submission of the biweekly payroll cycle, the department administrator updates and resubmits to Payroll Services the EPAF or the ESCF form.

-- Second, the employee, department coordinator, PI, or Co-PI can indicate changes to the initial labor distribution in the Labor Distribution Override section of the biweekly time sheet.
+- The employee, department coordinator, PI, or Co-PI can indicate changes to the initial labor distribution in the Labor Distribution Override section of the biweekly time sheet.

 Direct Charging of F&A Costs